Art of the Book

 Contained size: 8 x 5 x 1 inches

 This wordless ‘lantern book’ is an ode to humans and fire.
 Being able to create and control fire allowed humans to evolve and explore.
 Fire has always been a force of both creativity and destruction, just like humans, who burn with love or fear or rage.
 And what human is not mesmerized by a campfire’s flickering flames, dancing in the darkness?
 The book is made with ink on folded paper, cut holes, kozo papers, and acrylic medium.
 And a ‘safe’ tea candle.

 Closed, folded size: 2 x 6 x .75 inches

-Conceived in the rise of the global Covid-19 pandemic and community quarantine lock-down, this tiny, one-of-a-kind book was made with a real free-range chicken egg shell and handmade papers.
+Conceived in the rise of the global Covid-19 pandemic and community quarantine lock-down, this tiny book was made with a real free-range chicken egg shell and handmade papers.
 Chipping away at the shell to break it in half was a challenge.
 Fragile material for fragile times.

 Size: It’s a chicken egg